 - infrastructure needs such as HVAC, upgrading/expanding power outlets, improve lighting, plumbing,

 - improve our tech support and staffing for creating and administering programs, events and activities

 - funding our tuition assistance program

 - last but not least, your chance to contribute to the kind of activities you value taking place in your community!

 The Arbutus Folk School was founded in 2013 with a mission to “enrich lives and build community through joyful hands-on learning with master artisans.”
-We are located in a 4,000 SF historic building in downtown Olympia and have core programs in Wood Arts, Blacksmithing, Fiber Arts, Ceramics, Music and Stonecarving.
+We are located in a 4,000 SF historic building in downtown Olympia and have core programs in Wood Arts, Metal Smithing, Fiber Arts, Ceramics, Music, Stonecarving and more!

 Arbutus was founded to promote the Pacific Northwest’s regional craft identity and strengthen the local craft economy.
 We believe (and other folk schools around the country have shown) there is a significant ecologically and socially sustainable economic development opportunity by promoting craft tourism.

 A quick review of the press we have received in our short life span is impressive, and includes articles in American Craft Magazine, Seattle Weekly, The Olympian, Thurstontalk, The Seattle Times, Olympia Power and Light, The Spokesman Review, The Columbian, and KOMO news.
 We were also featured in a listing in northwestmilitary.com and in bestchoiceschools.com/folk-schools, which included Arbutus as one of 25 inspiring folk schools rooted in traditional know-how across North America.
 A recent Scandinavian Knife Making class even had a listing on a Swedish web site!

 Our email list is read all around the world and people have traveled across the U.S to attend our classes.
 We are truly a unique place!